TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormProtection/Index.rst

     Cross-site request forgery
     CSRF
 ..  _csrf:
+..  _csrf-backend:

 ====================
 Form protection tool
 ====================

+..  versionchanged:: 12.1
+    Before TYPO3 v12.1, the :php:`FormProtectionFactory` provided only static
+    methods to get the concrete form protection implementation.
+Since TYPO3 v12.1, the :php:`FormProtectionFactory` can be instantiated and therefore injected into the constructor.
+The static methods are deprecated and will be removed in TYPO3 v13.

 The TYPO3 Core provides a generic way of protecting forms against cross-site request forgery (CSRF).